 Digital cameras, perhaps even more than conventional cameras, can produce images with less-than-tack-sharp focus.
-Because many digital cameras are very lightweight, holding them steady in even the best light can be tricky.
+Because many digital cameras are very lightweight, holding them steady in the best light can be tricky.

-A few models still have the bothersome problem of shutter lag, the interval between the time you focus and press the shutter release button, and the time the exposure is complete.
+In addition, some digital cameras still have the bothersome problem of shutter lag, the interval between the time you focus and press the shutter release button, and the time the exposure is complete.
 In that interval, the subject can move, or you can inadvertently move the camera, thinking the exposure is complete, either of which results in fuzzy, out-of-focus images.